 How to talk with youth about gun violence

-Health care professionals have a role to play in keeping children and teens safe from firearm violence and helping them process related stress and anxiety.
+Firearm violence impacts not only kids’ physical safety but also their mental health for years to come.
+Health care professionals have a role to play in keeping children and teens safe from firearm injuries and helping them process related stress and anxiety.
 Here’s how to talk with children and teens about firearm violence in an age-appropriate way.
-(We have a separate guide with tips for talking with their parents.)
+(Tips for talking with patient’s parents or caregivers can be found here.)

 When to start the conversation